-Cover Sheet: Select the solicitation number from the pull-down list.
-Check the box indicated for preliminary proposal.
-Entries on the Cover Sheet are limited to the principal investigator and a maximum of four co-principal investigators.
-A minimum of two co-principal investigators must be identified.
-Additional investigators can be listed on the project summary page and entered into FastLane as Senior Personnel.
+Cover Sheet: Entries on the Cover Sheet are limited to the principal investigator and a maximum of four co-principal investigators.
+A minimum of three principal and co-principal investigators must be identified.
+Additional investigators can be listed on the project summary page and entered as Senior Personnel.